mstade/contrib/CONTRIB.md

 Any kind of contribution is encouranged and welcome, even changes to this very document.
 When you contribute a change, whether it is to documentation, code, or any other project asset, it must be reviewed before being merged.
 The process looks like this:

+1. Review the project license
+  - If the project license prohibits you from making changes, please consider highlighting this to the project maintainers
-1. Make your changes
+2. Make your changes
-2. Submit your changes
+3. Submit your changes
-3. Review your changes
+4. Review your changes

 That's right, reviewing your changes isn't just up to the maintainers of the project, but anyone interesting in contributing – including you!

 When reviewing, any concerns with the changes should be addressed through testing and objective measurements.
 If there is pre-existing documented evidence that the changes aren't appropriate, that should also be used in review discussions.
+The project may also have automated integrity checks, such as build processes or tests.
+If your changes do not pass these, please review whether your changes are wrong, or in fact whether the tests themselves are wrong.

-Opinions however, must not be accepted as evidence that a contribution should be rejected.
-If you feel your changes were incorrectly rejected because of opinion, please refer the maintainer to this document and politely ask them to base their decision in fact.
+If you feel your changes were incorrectly rejected, please refer the maintainer to this document and politely ask them to base their decision in fact.

-There is but one thing that is always grounds for rejecting a contribution: if the changes do not pass the project's automated integrity checks, such as build processes, test suites etc, it should *not* be accepted.
-Thus, it is important that you also review the results of such checks and make changes to your submission as necessary.
-Note that this may include changing the checks themselves, as they may be incorrect!

-Again, thank you for contributing to this project!
+Again, thank you very much for contributing to this project!

 For maintainers
 ---------------